CiscoDevNet/graphyte/docs/index.md

 Graphyte diagrams allow the model designer to represent large amounts of information in a usable and condensed way.

-Graphyte supports two types of input diagrams:
+Graphyte supports three types of input diagrams:

 - **SVG**: Scalable Vector Graphics files (with extension **.svg**).
 - **UML**: Unified Modeling Language UML files (with extension **.uml**)
+- **YANG**: YANG modeling languaje files (with extension **.yang**)

 Both are processed and embedded into the HTML modules as SVG objects (UML diagrams are internally converted to SVG).
 SVG files are text-based specifications of two-dimensional graphics, written following an XML-based structure.
 Rendering of most SVG graphics is supported by the majority of mainstream modern browsers (**W3C**).
 Other advanced features present in complex SVG elements, like for example **foreign-object** elements are not currently supported in the HTML5 `<svg>` element.
 Test HTML support for your diagrams passing them to the graphyte tool.

 Both types of diagram specifications are text-based and require a rendering engine to create the resulting graphics.
-Below are a couple of examples of the source text file and the rendered version for both types of diagrams:
+Below are a couple of examples of the source text file and the rendered version:

 ![xml.jpg](img/xml.jpg)